asazizmn/crowdlines-angular/README.md

 # crowdlines
-A social news web application using the MEAN stack (AngularJS v1.3.10)
+A social news application using AngularJS (AngularJS v1.3.10)